OpsChasingDev/SavyUniversity/README.md

 Next objectives:
 - parameterize the VNET so other environments can be spun up to run simultaneously
+  - fix cleanup script so it can remove multiple vnets and bootdiag files
 - consolidate functions in the constructor script